Written from direct experience helping foreigners buy homes in Morocco.

 If you want strong short term rental income, Marrakech is usually the best place to buy investment property in Morocco.

-2. Casablanca, for long-term value and stability
+2. Casablanca, for long term value and stability

 Casablanca is the economic capital.